 Longtime Friona Backer, O.F.
+Lange, Succumbs

-Lange, Succumbs The Friona area lost a pioneer Following his military service, Congregational Church, presented citizen and businessman on December 21, when Oscar F. (Os) Lange passed away in Houston after being ill for approximately two months.
+The Friona area lost a pioneer citizen and businessman on December 21, when Oscar F. (Os) Lange passed away in Houston after being ill for approximately two months.

 Services for Lange, longtime civic leader and manager of Friona's Rockwell Brothers Lumber outlet, were held on Tuesday, December 23 at the Union Congregational Church.
 Burial was at Friona Cemetery.